javanhut/Vem/docs/keybindings.md

 ### Example Workflow

-1. Press `Ctrl+P` from any mode to open fuzzy finder
+1. Press `Ctrl+F` from any mode to open fuzzy finder
 2. Type partial file name (e.g., `bufgo` to find `internal/editor/buffer.go`)
 3. Use `↑`/`↓` to navigate through matches
 4. Press `Enter` to open the selected file